 The Stillman Weight Tables

 Dr Stillman's weight tables were an attempt to suggest ideal weights according to height, sex and runner type.
-They were once very popular, appearing in publications such as British Milers' Club News and Peter Coe's Winning Running, but are increasingly considered old-fashioned and too simplistic, and have been heavily criticised.
+They were once very popular, appearing in publications such as British Milers' Club News, but are increasingly considered old-fashioned and too simplistic, and have been heavily criticised.

 Feedback from site users tells us that most runners find the suggested weights are too low to be achievable, and would actually have an adverse effect on their performance, and even health.
 Our judgement is now that they are effectively useless as a guide.